jialei-sc/GALFusion/README.md

 # GALFusion

-This is the official code for the paper "GALFusion: Multi-Exposure Image Fusion via a Global–Local Aggregation Learning Network".
+This is the official code for the paper "GALFusion: Multi-Exposure Image Fusion via a Global–Local Aggregation Learning Network".[[*Paper*]](https://ieeexplore.ieee.org/abstract/document/10106641)

 ## Environment Preparing